avandel025/Python-for-beginners/README.md

 - Follow the prompts to install Thonny.
 Since Thonny comes with Python included, you won’t need to install anything else.

 #### Step 3: Verify Installation
 To check if Thonny is installed correctly, open the Thonny application.
-You should see a window with a Python shell where you can start writing your code.
+You should see a window with a Python shell where you can start writing your code!

 ---